 Community Legal Centres

-Community Legal Centres are independent, non profit, non government organisations with a strong focus on early advice, problem solving and working with other agencies to address connected legal, financial, social and health problems.
+Community Legal Centres are independent, non-profit, community-based organisations that provide free and accessible legal and related services.
+CLCs have a strong focus on early advice, problem solving and working with other agencies to address connected legal, financial, social and health problems.

-Community Legal Centres focus on helping people who don’t qualify for legal aid and mainly help people with civil and family law issues, like debt, family violence, tenancy, employment law and relationship breakdown.
+Community Legal Centres focus on helping disadvantaged and vulnerable people with civil and family law issues, like debt, family violence, tenancy, employment law and relationship breakdown.

 As well as helping on individual issues, Community Legal Centres provide community legal education to inform Australians about the law and prevent legal problems, and undertake law reform work to fix problems with the law.
 Thousands of lawyers and law students around Australia volunteer in Community Legal Centres, and centres also receive substantial pro bono support from law firms.